 Typically unpoppable and difficult to treat, cystic acne is particularly common among adult women.
 In an emergency, cystic acne can be treated with CORTISONE SHOTS, but a safer everyday treatment would be a spot treatment like our Clear Skin Elixir.

 A cyst is a swollen pocket of tissue that often contains fluids like pus, blood, or SEBUM.
 They can grow almost anywhere in your body, including beneath your skin.
-Cysts are typical to CYSTIC ACNE, and can be very tender and painful.
+Cysts are typical of CYSTIC ACNE and can be very tender and painful.

-Because cysts can linger for long periods of time, it can be tempting to try and drain them at home.
+Because cysts can linger for long periods, it can be tempting to try and drain them at home.
 But cysts are practically unpoppable, and any attempts to do so can result in scarring and the spread of infection beneath your skin.

 "Dermatologically Approved" simply means that a dermatologist has reviewed and signed off on a product’s formulation.
 But this term is not regulated, and there’s no way to be sure how rigorously the dermatologist examined or tested the product.

 Eczema, also called atopic dermatitis, is a skin condition that can develop as early as childhood and persist throughout a person's life.
 The most common sign of eczema is a red, itchy rash and INFLAMMATION, often around the arms or knees.

 People with eczema will have particularly sensitive and reactive skin and should choose products with care.
 BOTANICALS like jojoba oil and Kakadu plum have been shown to help eczema, and it may be worth examining natural skincare options like Averr Aglow to avoid harsh chemicals and preservatives.